 This is a more technical trade and I would recommend you do a lot more research about options trading before attempting this or talking to a broker or financial specialist to help explain it better.

 5. Set Stop Losses

 This is not one of my favorite strategies but it is something to consider.
-This basically means setting a price in your brokerage account or speaking to your broker on the phone or in person to basically sell your stock if it hits a certain price.
+This means setting a price in your brokerage account or speaking to your broker on the phone or in-person to sell your stock if it hits a certain price.
 So if you have stock that is $200/share, you could set a stop loss at $180 so that if it hits $180, it sells your shares and prevents further losses.

 Which Strategy is the Best?